-- U.S. citizenship
+- U.S. citizen

 - Full-time status as a college sophomore at an accredited college or university within the United States or U.S. territories

-- Cumulative and semester/quarter GPA of 3.0 (based on a 4.0 scale) in all completed undergraduate courses and in the major field of study.
+- Cumulative and semester/quarter GPA of 3.0 (based on a 4.0 scale) in all completed undergraduate courses and in the major field of study

 - Majoring in a discipline area related to oceanic and atmospheric science, research, technology, or education, and supportive of the purposes of NOAA's programs and mission, e.g., biological, social and physical sciences; mathematics; engineering; computer and information sciences; and teacher education.

-Notification date: first week of April via email
+Notification date: First week of April via email

 Faculty representative: Keith Raether